singhalok641/Schema-Design-Questions/README.md

 - **instructor_id** (integer): Primary key for each instructor
 - **name** (string): Name of the instructor
 - **email** (string): Email address of the instructor

+## Question 3
+# Netflix Schema Design

+We are going to design a database schema for a system similar to Netflix.
+The system should have the following use cases:

+1. Users can create profiles that have separate independent environments.
+Each profile has a name and a type.
+Type can be KID or ADULT.
+2. There are multiple videos on Netflix.
+For each video, there will be a title, description, and a cast.
+3. A cast is a list of actors who were part of the video.
+For each actor, we need to know their name and the list of videos they were part of.
+4. For every video, for any profile who watched that video, we need to know the status (COMPLETED/ IN PROGRESS).
+5. For every profile for whom a video is in progress, we want to know their last watch timestamp.

+## Tables:

+1. User:

+  - user_id (PK)
+  - email
+  - password

+2. Profile:

+  - profile_id (PK)
+  - user_id (FK)
+  - name
+  - type (KID or ADULT)

+3. Video:

+  - video_id (PK)
+  - title
+  - description

+4. Actor:

+  - actor_id (PK)
+  - name

+5. Video_Actor:

+  - video_id (PK) (FK)
+  - actor_id (PK) (FK)

+6. Watch:

+  - profile_id (PK) (FK)
+  - video_id (PK) (FK)
+  - status (COMPLETED/IN PROGRESS)
+  - last_watched_timestamp

+## Relationships:

+1. User to Profile: One user can have multiple profiles, but each profile belongs to only one user.
+2. Profile to Watch: One profile can have multiple watches, but each watch belongs to only one profile.
+3. Video to Video_Actor: One video can have multiple actors, and one actor can be a part of multiple videos.
+4. Video to Watch: One video can have multiple watches, and one watch belongs to only one video.
+5. Profile and Video to Watch: One profile can have multiple watches of different videos, and one video can have multiple watches by different profiles.

+## Indexes:

+1. User: email
+2. Profile: user_id
+3. Video: title
+4. Actor: name
+5. Video_Actor: video_id, actor_id
+6. Watch: profile_id, video_id